 Language & Learning Conference

 Held annually in March, and begun in 1987, the NVWP’s Bernadette Mulholland Glaze Language and Learning Conference has provided opportunities for more than 4,000 teachers to share their knowledge and enthusiasm about writing and the teaching of writing.
 The conference features nationally recognized educators in the field of writing as well as exemplary demonstration lessons presented by NVWP Teacher Consultants.
-The 2012 conference featured Donalyn Miller, author of The Book Whisperer.
-You can view video highlights from the 2012 conference by clicking the video below.

-In 2014, Penny Kittle will keynote the Language and Learning Conference.
+In 2014, the fantastic, Penny Kittle will keynote the Language and Learning Conference.
 Please mark you calendars now for what is sure to be another energizing day of teachers teaching teachers.
 We look forward to seeing you and your teacher colleagues at George Mason University on March 29, 2014.
-Registration rates will open this Fall.
-Be sure to save the date now!
+You can find registration information by clicking here: